 “It’s daylight all the time.
 It’s an endless day.”

-Sébastien Betbeder’s [2 Autumns, 3 Winters] 2016 French comedy-drama lures two best friends, Thomas (Thomas Blanchard) and Thomas (Thomas Scimeca), away from Paris to the stillness of Kullorsuaq, a remote village in Greenland.
+Sébastien Betbeder’s French comedy-drama film Journey to Greenland (2016) lures two best friends, Thomas (Thomas Blanchard) and Thomas (Thomas Scimeca), away from Paris to the stillness of Kullorsuaq, a remote village in Greenland.
 The aim of the helicopter-rattling journey is to visit Thomas’ father, who had migrated there decades before.
 As the two friends face many sunlit nights, a paralysing language barrier and bloody seal-hunting, their internal struggles emerge.

-While maintaining its breezy and witty comedy, the story scrapes against a few cumbersome icebergs.
-Our inability to be fully transparent and honest with ourselves – let alone our loved ones – leads to a few scratches and hisses.
+While maintaining its breezy and witty comedy, the film scrapes against a few cumbersome icebergs.
+Our inability to be fully transparent and honest with ourselves, let alone our loved ones, leads to a few scratches and hisses.
 Overcomplicated romances and co-dependent friendships lose their footing on the slippery planes of Kullorsuaq.
 It’s where the local Inuit community inhales our two protagonists, gifting them with deeply haunting – but warm – memories.

-In the end, however, it’s hard to determine whether skipping the climax was intentional, or if the plot was never burly enough to carry the load of the audience’s expectations.
+In the end, however, it’s hard to determine whether skipping the climax was intentional, or if the plot of the film was never burly enough to carry the load of the audience’s expectations.